bazurbat/jagen/doc/Rules.md

 - **build.generate** (`pkg_build_generate`) — If set to `true`, indicates that
   `autoreconf` stage is necessary for the package.
 Specifically `autoreconf` should be done by running `autogen.sh` script in the source directory.
-Also causes `libtool` to be install for the host.

 - **build.generator** (`pkg_build_generator`) — If the package build type is
   'cmake' sets its CMake generator.